soonick/grunt-image-checker/README.md

 Path to a folder where the images that are going to be used as baseline live

-#### options.strict
-Type: `Boolean`
-Default value: `false`

-If this is set to true, the script will fail if any image from the baseline is not present on the folders you are comparing against or if there is a file in the folders you are comparing and it doesn't exist in the baseline

 #### options.compare
 Type: `Array`